MrAnyx/Rainbow-console/README.md

 ![Result image on rainbow-console](./assets/example.png)

-> For more details about the result, you can check out the `example/main.php` file and run it.
+> For more details about the result, you can check the `example/main.php` file and run it.

 ## Parameters